-(e) the act occurred in circumstances of the kind that A foresaw or ought to have foreseen.

-- (3) For the purposes of this section, "unlawful act", other than an act by A, is one that constitutes an offence that causes neglect, hurt, grievous hurt or sexual abuse to B or injury to B's mental health or would constitute such an offence but for being the act of - (a) a person below 10 years of age; - (b) a person of or above 10 years of age but below 12 years of age who had not attained sufficient maturity of understanding to judge of the nature and consequence of the act; - (c) a person entitled to rely on a defence of unsoundness of mind; - (d) a person entitled to rely on a defence of intoxication; or - (e) a person entitled to rely on a defence of mistake of fact. - (4) A's circumstances mentioned in subsections (1)(d) and (2)(d), include but is not limited to A's past or present experiences of suffering neglect, hurt, grievous hurt, sexual abuse or any injury to A's mental health as a result of an unlawful act by C. - (5) Any person who is guilty of an offence under subsection (1) or (2) shall on conviction - (a) in the case where death is caused to the domestic worker or vulnerable person, be punished with imprisonment for a term which may extend to 7 years, or with fine which may extend to \$20,000, or with both; and - (b) in any other case, be punished with imprisonment for a term which may extend to 4 years, or with fine which may extend to \$4,000, or with both.
+- (e) the act occurred in circumstances of the kind that A foresaw or ought to have foreseen. - (3) For the purposes of this section, "unlawful act", other than an act by A, is one that constitutes an offence that causes neglect, hurt, grievous hurt or sexual abuse to B or injury to B's mental health or would constitute such an offence but for being the act of - (a) a person below the age specified in section 82; - (b) a person of the age specified in section 83 who had not attained sufficient maturity of understanding to judge of the nature and consequence of the act; - (c) a person entitled to rely on a defence of unsoundness of mind; - (d) a person entitled to rely on a defence of intoxication; or - (e) a person entitled to rely on a defence of mistake of fact. - (4) A's circumstances mentioned in subsections (1)(d) and (2)(d), include but is not limited to A's past or present experiences of suffering neglect, hurt, grievous hurt, sexual abuse or any injury to A's mental health as a result of an unlawful act by C. - (5) Any person who is guilty of an offence under subsection (1) or (2) shall on conviction - (a) in the case where death is caused to the domestic worker or vulnerable person, be punished with imprisonment for a term which may extend to 7 years, or with fine which may extend to \$20,000, or with both; and - (b) in any other case, be punished with imprisonment for a term which may extend to 4 years, or with fine which may extend to \$4,000, or with both.